TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Will be named like ``ProjectName.compat.lua``
 			- Contains the intercosm and rulesets, all important things.

-- Transform design
-	- It is the case that many entities might share identical origin, in which case it would be unwieldy to update origins for all entities to a new one.
-		- E.g. fish in aquarium.
-	- It is also the case that the origins might be tied to decorational entities.
-		- E.g. aquarium sand.
-	- movement path component will have an origin transform which will automatically be moved by the editor
-		- the transform component will be kept up to date and it will be the logical transform
-		- the rendering code will also only touch this logical transform
-	- for editor, the origin could just also be accessed as an independent transform
-		- so access_independent_transform -> access_independent_transforms
-		- con: more memory wasted? who gives a heck, though...

 - Sound should be loaded from the smallest to the biggest
 	- So that effects are loaded first